Haridharun-D-S/Sample--html/README.md

-#This is a Screensaver sample
+#This is a Screensaver sample that worked not as expectded